Pixelfed: Reception

 NLnet argued in 2020 that the tools and features of Pixelfed make it a "more attractive (and ethical) alternative" to Instagram.

 In December 2022, John Voorhees wrote a detailed review of using Pixelfed on iOS, and said "Pixelfed is sort of like a decentralized version of Instagram that has adopted the ActivityPub protocol."

-In February 2023, in a detailed review of whether to leave Facebook, Twitter and Instagram for the fediverse, Andrew C. Oliver, Columnist for InfoWorld wrote, "Mastodon and Pixelfed feel safer than their non-federated counterparts" and said Pixelfed is the fediverse answer to Instagram.
-Oliver also said it is early days "in the Pixelfediverse", content is more sparse, but is either more interesting or at least not manipulative.
+In February 2023, in a detailed review of whether to leave Facebook, Twitter and Instagram for the fediverse, Andrew C. Oliver, columnist for InfoWorld, wrote "Mastodon and Pixelfed feel safer than their non-federated counterparts" and said Pixelfed is the fediverse answer to Instagram.
+Oliver also said it is early days "in the Pixelfediverse", and that content is more sparse but is either more interesting or at least not manipulative.
 Charlie Sorrel of Lifewire said Pixelfed shows the flexibility of Mastodon, and has the potential to be much better than Twitter because of ActivityPub.

 Using Pixelfed has been discussed in books and conference proceedings.

-In January 2025, 404 Media reported that Meta was blocking all posts on Facebook containing links to Pixelfed and 404 Media's stories about Meta's blocking.
-Additionally, it was reported that Meta was also blocking 404 Media's stories about the censorship.
+In January 2025, 404 Media reported that Meta was blocking posts on Facebook containing links to Pixelfed and 404 Medias stories about Meta's blocking.
+Additionally, it was reported that Meta was also blocking 404 Medias stories about the censorship.